Nonequilibrium noise as a probe of pair-tunneling transport in the BCS--BEC Crossover: Fano factor thoughout the BCS-BEC crossover

 Fig.~\ref{fig:2} shows the Fano factor $F$ as a function of the dimensionless interaction parameter $(k_{\rm F,L}a)^{-1}$ in the entire BCS-BEC crossover regime above the superfluid critical temperature $T_{\rm c}$.
 We considered $\mathcal{T}_{2,{\rm ren.}}/\mathcal{T}_1=1$, and the reservoir ${\rm R}$ was regarded as almost vacuum ($\mu_{\rm L}-\mu_{\rm R}\rightarrow \infty$)~\cite{Supplement}.
-One can clearly see that $F$ evolves from 1 to 2 with increasing the interaction strength in Fig.~\ref{fig:2}, indicating that the current carrier gradually changes from quasiparticles ($F=1$) to preformed Cooper pair or bound molecules ($F=2$).
+As we showed in the inset of Fig.~\ref{fig:2}, the large-bias assumption can be justified when $\Delta\mu$ is larger than a typical many-body scale in the reservoir (i.e., $E_{\rm F,L}$).
+One can clearly see that $F$ evolves from 1 to 2 with increasing the interaction strength in Fig.~\ref{fig:2}, indicating that the current carrier gradually changes from quasiparticles ($F=1$) to pairs ($F=2$).
 Such a behavior is universal in the sense that these asymptotic values do not depend on any details on the model parameters and structures of tunneling junctions.
 More explicitly, at the large bias limit, one can obtain~\cite{Supplement}